mynttt/UpdateTool/README.md

-# IMDB Rating Update Tool for Plex
+# Rating update tool for IMDB ratings in Plex libraries

 A tool to update the IMDB ratings for Plex libraries that contain movies.